-Through its Center for Continuing and Professional Studies, the college offers a vast selection of short courses, more than 30 non-credit certificate programs, company and workforce training programs for professionals seeking skill-building opportunities, and precollege programs for middle and high school students.
-Specialized English language studies are offered for international students, including FIT's intensive English Language program, co-sponsored with the School of Liberal Arts and Sciences variety of business fields.
-Non-classroom faculty working in areas such as the Gladys Marcus Library and the Counseling Center provide key academic and student-support services.
+Through its Center for Continuing and Professional Studies, the college offers a vast selection of short courses, more than 30 non-credit certificate programs, company and workforce training programs for a large population of professionals seeking skill-building opportunities, and precollege programs for middle and high school students.
+Specialized English language studies are offered for international students, including FIT's intensive English Language program, cosponsored with the School of Liberal Arts and Sciences.